Cenovus' Consolidation Offers Counter-Cyclical Upside

 The Montney formation is currently an economic sweet spot, having been brought to its present gassy splendor by similar technological advances.
 According to a notable 2015 article, The Market is Taking Note of The Montney Players, its cost-based economics are often superior to core areas within the Permian Basin... even if the Permian's more favorable pricing environment results in better overall economics.

 The Duvernay is an area believed to be important to the future resource curve, promising great productive potential but at mostly prohibitive costs.
-According to a 2014 Petroleum Technology Alliance of Canada report, "the Duvernay formation underlies much of the Cardium formation area, is much thicker and richer in hydrocarbons per section than the Cardium, and is estimated to contain considerable volumes of oil and natural gas liquids (NGLs) ... but much less is known about it".
+According to a 2014 Petroleum Technology Alliance of Canada report, "the Duvernay formation underlies much of the Cardium formation area, is much thicker and richer in hydrocarbons per section than the Cardium, and is estimated to contain considerable volumes of oil and natural gas liquids (NGLs)... but much less is known about it".

 Only time will tell, but I do think it is much of a stretch to begin calling the Deep Basin "The Permian in the North".
 I will caveat that though because core Permian acreage commands upwards of $45,000/acre in the current market, which is likely a result of its more favorable access to key mid and downstream infrastructure resulting in higher price realization and perhaps better overall economics.
 Otherwise, "The Permian Premium" could just be the result of a (semi-sustainable) micro-bubble.